-What are leg cramps?
+What causes cramps?

 Although the exact cause of leg cramps has not yet been successfully determined there are thought to be a number of possible causes including:

-Dehydration caused by not taking on enough water, especially in hot conditions.
+Dehydration is caused by not taking on enough water, especially in hot conditions.
 Low water means low blood volume which in turn affects the muscles.

 Most people will usually take on enough salt in their diet for this not to be a factor, however, if you are exercising in the heat for a couple of hours or more then an energy drink with electrolytes might be a good idea.

 Low carbohydrate levels.
 Carbohydrate is the main energy source for our muscles.
 If we run low this can have an effect on the muscles.

-Very tight muscles.
+Very tight calf muscles.
 Tight muscles have contracted and squeezed the blood out of them.
 The muscle then has restricted blood and nutrients which will affect how well it can work.

 Treatment for cramp

-If you are suffering from a bout of cramp, stretch the muscles involved.
+If you are suffering from a bout of calf muscle cramps, stretch the muscles.
 Hold the stretch for as long as is necessary.
-Gentle massage of the muscles may also help relieve the symptoms by encouraging blood flow.
+Sometimes it is helpful to get a partner, or first aider to help you stretch.

 There is a theory that states if you pinch your top lip then a nervous reaction causes the cramp to go – worth a try.

-They can advise on stretching and strengthening to help prevent future bouts of cramp as well as examine whether dehydration, lack of salt or insufficient diet may be a possible cause.
+They can advise on stretching and strengthening to help prevent future bouts of cramps as well as examine whether dehydration, lack of salt or insufficient diet may be a possible cause.